Indoor Air Quality (IAQ)

 During the lifespan buildings there are constant challenges to achieve and maintain optimum system performance while providing clean, compliant & hygienic indoor environments for the health and wellbeing of building users.

-HBI provide a broad range of proactive indoor air quality monitoring services as well as responding reactively to indoor air quality problems in occupied buildings.
+HBI by UL Solutions provide a broad range of proactive indoor air quality monitoring services as well as responding reactively to indoor air quality problems in occupied buildings.
 Our specialist indoor air quality services include:

 Indoor Air Quality Monitoring

 Indoor Air Quality Investigations

 Clean Room Testing

 Buildings may be subject to a number of changes in layout, services, use or occupancy but continued good performance will be expected and HBI by UL Solutions can assist in achieving this goal.
 Whether during design and construction or while occupied, HBI by UL Solutions can assist with:

 BREEAM or LEED Assessments